annettedorothea/com.anfelisa.server/README.md

 ## Replay events

-- In order to replay events you have to set writeTimeline in the yml file to ALWAYS to record a valid timeline.
+- In order to replay the events you have to set writeTimeline in the yml file to ALWAYS in order to record a valid timeline.
 - To replay the events execute the according dropwizard command with the arguments `replay <your-yml-file>.yml` for de.acegen.App.

 ## License